 Can you help me with my child’s ARD meeting?

-After investigation, DRTx may be able to assist in advocating for a child to receive appropriate educations services, for example, appropriate discipline, least restrictive setting, and transition from school to post-schooling.
+After investigation, DRTx may be able to assist in advocating for a child to receive appropriate education and related services in the least restrictive environment.
+For example, DRTx may be able to assist you in accessing appropriate behavior supports, transition services and related services.

 Can you help me get the school to provide special education services for my child?

-DRTx may be able to assist your child in securing and obtain specialized testing and evaluation which would potentially lead to a referral for special education.
+DRTx may be able to assist your child in securing timely and individualized testing and evaluation in all areas of suspected disability, which would be discussed at an initial Admission, Review, and Dismissal (“ARD”) meeting.

 Can you tell me what my child’s rights are under the law?

-Your child has the right to be educated with non-disabled student to the maximum extent appropriate and should have their disability considered in disciplinary matters, and to have a plan appropriate for the child’s education.
-DRTx recommends you go to
+Your child has the right to a Free Appropriate Public Education “FAPE”) and to be educated with non-disabled peers to the maximum extent appropriate.
+Special education eligible students should have their disability considered in disciplinary matters and are entitle to an Individualized Education Program (“IEP) that is based of current data and created in an ARD committee meeting that includes parental participation.

 Can you help me report abuse and neglect of my child that happened while at school?